 - You wouldn’t go wrong running the manuscript through Microsoft Word’s native spellchecker.
 The grammar feature can raise more questions than it solves, but spellcheck will help you catch many basic errors and spot inconsistencies.
 Here’s how to use MS Word’s spellcheck.

 - ProWritingAid is a handy tool that can help you clear up not only many writing issues but some story-level issues too.
 I don’t recommend Grammarly, which is known to recommend questionable grammar and stylistic changes that are undesirable in fiction writing.

 - When you’re in doubt about spelling or hyphenation, Merriam-Webster (Collegiate, 11th edition) is the record of choice.
 You can always use the free online M-W if you prefer; internal consistency is more important than any discrepancies in the listings between dictionaries.

 - I also recommend the free online Consistency Checker from Intelligent Editing.
 It will help you with hyphenation inconsistencies, spelling variations, and more without adding the sort of misinformed grammar suggestions so common with programs like Grammarly.
 If you go looking around at the Intelligent Editing site, don’t be tempted by the more complex software designed for editors; that’s too granular.
 You want the free Consistency Checker.

-- Trim the fat in any draft by running searches for the words on this list of 43 words you should cut from your writing.
+- Trim the fat in any draft by running searches for words that are cues for revision.

-- When you’re ready for writing-level revision, read each chapter out loud to yourself or use Words text-to-speech feature (another reason someone serious about writing should own an updated version of Microsoft Word).
+- Read each chapter out loud to yourself or use a text-to-speech feature or app (another smart reason to own an updated version of Microsoft Word).
 Reading aloud forces you to slow down and notice errors and awkward constructions.

 - Work out of order so that you can stay focused on the material at hand and not on larger story concerns.
 Move one chapter at a time starting from the back of the book and moving forward, odd chapters first and even chapters last.